Digos: Transportation

-Local means of transportation is served by almost 5,000 tricycles known locally as just "Pedicab".
-Transportation to its barangays and adjacent municipalities are served by single Motorcycles (SKYLAB/HABAL-HABAL), Multicabs, Jeepneys, and L300 Vans.
-Public Utility Vans also served routes to and from the cities of Davao, Cotabato, Kidapawan, Tacurong-Isulan, Koronadal and General Santos.
+Local means of transportation is served by almost 5,000 tricycles known locally as "pedicab".
+Transportation to its barangays and adjacent municipalities are served by single motorcycles (skylab/habal-habal), multicabs, jeepneys, and L300 vans.
+Public utility vans also served routes to and from the cities of Davao, Cotabato, Kidapawan, Tacurong-Isulan, Koronadal and General Santos.

-Bus Company operating in the city of Digos:
+Bus companies operating in the city of Digos: